MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-customer.md

 ## Loyalty Cards

-This template synchronizes customer loyalty card information between Finance and Operations and Customer Engagement.
+This template synchronizes customer loyalty card information between Finance and Operations and other Dynamics 365 apps.

 <!-- ![](media/dual-write-loyalty-cards.png) -->